wikimedia/service-runner/README.md

    you must override the app base path with either:
      - `APP_BASE_PATH` environment variable
      - `app_base_path` config stanza.
+- If project requires cancellable promises (which is disabled by default) you must set the `APP_ENABLE_CANCELLABLE_PROMISES` environment variable.
 - Default top-level config format (**draft**):

 ```yaml